desbma/sacad/README.md

 SACAD is a multi platform command line tool to download album covers without manual intervention, ideal for integration in scripts, audio players, etc.

-**Since version 1.6.0, SACAD also provides a new command line tool, `sacad_r`, to scan a music library, read metadata from audio tags, and download missing covers automatically, optionally embedding the image into audio audio files (since version 1.9.0).**
+**Since version 1.6, SACAD also provides a new command line tool, `sacad_r`, to scan a music library, read metadata from audio tags, and download missing covers automatically, optionally embedding the image into audio audio files (since version 1.9).**

+**Since version 2.0, SACAD has been rewritten to use the [asyncio](https://docs.python.org/3/library/asyncio.html) framework, which typically results in ~40% fater processing for `sacad` and 600-700% faster (yes, 6-7x faster!) for `sacad_r`.**

 ## Features